 SFC staff and faculty live out empathy and compassion — an echo of God’s promise to them: “I’m with you.”
 Mr. Gilbert says, “They identify and step into teenage life rather than just rejecting or telling them to grow up and just sort of preaching at them.”

 Because God uniquely crafts each student, their paths will all look different.
 This is celebrated at SFC.
-Upper School students are often on journeys of self-discovery and learning about who they are and what they want to become.
+High School students are often on journeys of self-discovery and learning about who they are and what they want to become.
 Mr. Gilbert says, “what I would want them to do in that self-discovery is to learn about who they are as beautiful individuals in the eyes of Christ.”

 Rounding out the Picture